SunlayGGX/Storm/README.md

 - **cameraLookAt (vector3, facultative)**: This is the initial position of the target the camera look at.
 Each coordinate are meters.
 Default value is { x=0.0, y=0.0, z=0.0 }.
 - **zNear (float, facultative)**: This is the initial distance in meter from the camera which everything that is nearer than this distance won't be rendered.
 Default value is 0.01.
 - **zFar (float, facultative)**: Same as zNear except that we skip displaying all objects farer than this distance value.
 Default value is 20.0.
-- **minColorValue (float, facultative)**: Set the minimum value for the watched value to display the coldest color.
-If the watched value is the velocity, this is to be expressed as a squared norm.
-Default value is 0.01
+- **minVelocityColorValue (float, facultative)**: Set the minimum velocity value for the watched value to display the coldest color.
+This is to be expressed as a squared norm.
+Default value is 0.01.
-- **maxColorValue (float, facultative)**: Set the maximum value for the watched value to display the hotest color.
-If the watched value is the velocity, this is to be expressed as a squared norm.
-Default value is 100
+- **maxVelocityColorValue (float, facultative)**: Set the maximum velocity value for the watched value to display the hotest color.
+This is to be expressed as a squared norm.
+Default value is 100.
+- **minPressureColorValue (float, facultative)**: Set the minimum pressure value for the watched value to display the coldest color.
+Default value is 0.
+- **maxPressureColorValue (float, facultative)**: Set the maximum pressure value for the watched value to display the hotest color.
+Default value is 10000.
+- **minDensityColorValue (float, facultative)**: Set the minimum density value for the watched value to display the coldest color.
+Default value is 0.
+- **maxDensityColorValue (float, facultative)**: Set the maximum density value for the watched value to display the hotest color.
+Default value is 2000.
 - **blowerAlpha (float, facultative)**: Set the blower visualization alpha channel.
 Must be between 0 and 1 included.
 Default value is 0.25.
 - **grid (vector3, facultative)**: Set the grid dimension.
 X coord will be the grid width, Z its depth and Y will be the height where the grid will be drawn.
 Note that X and Z will be ceiled.
 Default value is { x=10.0, y=0.0, z=10.0 }
 - **particleDisplay (boolean, facultative)**: Specify if Solids should be displayed as particle on start.
 If not, they will be displayed as meshes. "false" by default.